← All Integrations

 }

-Below are few code examples where we show a payment button in blue or red, with a 50/50 chance:
+Example: show a payment button in blue or red with a 50/50 chance:

 Class Component